getumbrel/umbrel-apps/README.md

 - `docker-compose.yml` - Used to start and stop your app's Docker containers
 - `umbrel-app.yml` - A app manifest file so that Umbrel knows the name and version of the app
 - `exports.sh` - A shell script to export environment variables used within `docker-compose.yml` and shared with other installed apps
+- `.env` - Used for the auto updater

 We'll now create a `docker-compose.yml` file in this directory to define our application.